SaswatD27/LLM_App_Privacy/README.md

 * Adds safety prompt of choice from a dictionary
 * Fetches context from the adult dataset
 * Sets up agent with the applied defenses, safety prompt attack prompt, input query, etc.

+More to come:
+* Utility measurement metrics
+* Privacy protection measurement metrics
+* And more